 This module regroups four bell filters connected in a series.
 Each filter can be set and modulated, independently of the others, in frequency, gain and resonance (or bandwidth).
-It is possible to preset these four filters to reproduce the formation of a particular vowel with the preselection can also be modulated with the associated the "vowel" selection window.
+It is possible to preset these four filters to reproduce the formation of a particular vowel with the "vowel" selection window.
 This preselection can also be modulated with the associated modulation input.